 The output produced by printing a control or executing a report can be exported in a number of formats, including RTF, HTML and PDF.

 In addition to the Reports feature, the eXpressApp Framework supplies extra features that can be used in XAF applications.
 Refer to the following topics for details.

 Controllers are objects that manage your application's flow.
 They are also responsible for end-user interaction.
 Even the simplest applications built with the eXpressApp Framework use a number of built-in Controllers supplied with the System Module and Extra Modules.
 These default Controllers are mostly responsible for data management.
 With their help, you can add new records, delete existing ones, perform full text search, etc.

 For the most part, Controllers serve as containers for Actions.
 Like ORM classes are abstractions of data tables, Actions are abstractions of end-user interaction elements - buttons, menus, etc. An Action specifies the visual representation of a UI element and its associated code.
 So, you do not have to deal with low-level implementation details of particular editors, toolbar systems, context menus or anything else.
-And at the same time, this higher-level of abstraction allows the same Action to be used in WinForms, ASP.NET Web and Mobile applications.
+And at the same time, this higher-level of abstraction allows the same Action to be used in WinForms and ASP.NET Web applications.

 For information on implementing your own Controllers and Actions, please review the following documents:

 - Basic Tutorial | Define Custom Logic and UI Elements

 This tutorial section shows you how to extend your application's user interface with the help of Controllers.
 You will create Controllers with different Action types and Controllers without a single Action.